Classes and Events

 10a-11a

-• AGES: Designed to introduce infants and toddlers to structured group participation.
-But the activities and crafts can be adapted to entertain up to about 5yo.
+Circle Time is designed to introduce infants and toddlers to structured group participation, but the activities and crafts can be adapted to entertain up to about five years old.
+Older kids also enjoy joining Circle Time and helping younger kiddos.

-• What to Expect: We open early on circle time days at 9:30 to give you extra time to check in and get the wiggles out before circle starts.
-At about 10 (sometimes a little later if check in is still happening) our qualified teachers ring the circle time bell and everyone that wants to participate gathers in a circle to begin songs, stories, interactive activities and then a craft in the Maker Space after.
+We open at 9:00, which gives you extra time to check in and get the wiggles out before Circle starts.
+At about 10 (sometimes a little later if check in is still happening) Teacher Christine rings the Circle Time bell and everyone who wants to participate gathers in a circle to begin songs, stories, interactive activities, and then a craft in the Maker Space after.

-That is perfectly acceptable and expected in infants and toddlers.
-It is usually controlled chaos.
-But super cute controlled chaos.
-We often have kiddos get up and run and play and then come back and join in when the songs or activities spark their attention.
+We get this question a lot, but that behavior is perfectly acceptable and expected in infants and toddlers!
+It is usually controlled chaos (but super cute controlled chaos.)
+We often have kiddos get up and run and play, then come back and join in when the songs or activities spark their attention.
 There is never any judgment ever on you or your child’s behavior.
-Its just a fun way to introduce the concept.
+It’s just a fun way to introduce the concept of school to younger children.

-It usually takes about 3 visits to Mendo LEAP for circle time before they understand the concept and then anticipate each aspect of the time and excitedly come running to sit in their spot on the carpet when the circle time bell rings to start.
+It usually takes about 3 visits to Mendo LEAP for Circle Time before they understand the concept.
+At that point, kids understand the routines of Circle and excitedly come running to sit in their spot on the carpet when the Circle Time bell rings to start.

-We also are flexible and go with the flow if the kids each time.
-Some weeks we have all really young kids show up so circle is much shorter.
-Other weeks we have more attentive kiddos show up and then we make it longer for them.
+We also are flexible and go with the flow with the kids each time.
+Some weeks, we have all really young kids show up, so circle is much shorter.
+Other weeks, we have older kiddos show up and then we make it longer for them.

-• Christine is an experienced preschool teacher, camp counselor, and is involved in Scouts.
+Christine is an experienced preschool teacher, camp counselor, and is involved in Scouts.
 Christine loves art and the outdoors.
-Her, her husband, and her 5 year old daughter love hiking, kayaking, and biking in the area.
+She and her family love to go hiking, kayaking, and biking in the area.

 Neurodiversity Night!